AntidoteDB/antidote_aql/README.md

 ### DELETE

-Deletes a set of records from the specified table.
+Deletes a set of rows from the specified table.
 ```SQL
 DELETE FROM Persons Where StudentID = 20525;
 ```
 Just like in an UPDATE operation, the WHERE clause can only filter primary keys.
-If the WHERE clause is absent, all the records in the table are deleted.
+If the WHERE clause is absent, all the rows in the table are deleted.

 ### TRANSACTION

-Just like in SQL, AQL allows to execute a set of queries inside a transaction.
+Just like in SQL, AQL allows to execute a set of statements inside a transaction.
 ```SQL
 BEGIN TRANSACTION;
 query_1;